paepcke/instructor_sex_guesser/README.md

 Optionally, creates an additional file with a list of the unknown entries.

-Baby names with their sex are taken from the [Social Security Administration] (https://www.ssa.gov/oact/babynames/limits.html).
+Baby names with their sex are taken from the [Social Security Administration] (https://www.ssa.gov/oact/babynames/names.zip).
+The file is not included here.
+To create after downloading into an otherwise empty directory:

+'''
+unzip names.zip
+cat *.txt > all_names.csv
+'''

 Starting point is a file with entries such as: